khanmjk/altsoftwareplanning/README.md

 ### Organizational Views (System)

-- Click **"Org Design"** to see the org chart (Block, List, Table layouts) and manage the engineer roster.
+- Click **"Org Design"** to see the org chart (Block, List, Table layouts) and manage the unified roster.
+- **Manage Roster:** A unified view for managing all organizational roles including:
+  - **Engineers:** Add, edit, delete, or move engineers between teams.
+  - **PMTs (Product Management Team):** Add or remove PMT members.
+  - **Away-Team Members:** Add guests/contractors to specific teams.
+  - **Roster Summary:** View counts of all role types at a glance.
+  - **Flexible Hierarchy:** Teams can report to SDMs or directly to Senior Managers.

 ### Tuning Capacity Constraints (Planning)